 Technical assistance, monitoring, and short-term training: By signing and submitting the application and pursuant to 45 CFR § 1351.23(a) of the RHY Rule, SOP recipients agree to receive and participate in technical assistance, monitoring, and short-term training as recommended by federal staff to ensure quality programming and implementation to allow flexibility in which techniques will be used.
 Every staff person is not required to receive training in every subject offered.
 However, all youth-serving workers on staff should receive training sufficient to meet the stated core competencies of youth workers.
-Training and technical assistance is free to SOP recipients through the RHY Training and Technical Assistance Center (RHYTTAC).
-Training and technical assistance services include regionally based technical assistance clinics, training sessions, training of trainers, e-learning, webinars, and an annual RHY recipients training.
-Recipients are strongly encouraged to participate in human trafficking training and activities offered by RHYTTAC.
+Training and technical assistance (T/TA) is free to SOP recipients through the RHY Training and Technical Assistance Center (RHYTTAC).
+T/TA services include regionally based technical assistance clinics, training sessions, training of trainers, e-learning, webinars, and an annual RHY recipients training and activities offered by RHYTTAC.
 More information is available at www.rhyttac.net.
-All Recipients must budget annually for the costs of sending at least one key staff person to attend the RHY national recipients training conference.